-68. The restrictions on accessing water in and across Area C also impact the main economic sectors.
-Chapter 2 has described the impact on agricultural potential of a lack of adequate water supplies - but the shortages and expense of water also constrain the industrial sector, as the most recent World Bank Investment Climate Assessment indicates.94 The experience of the emergent city of Rawabi mentioned in Chapter 2 shows how difficult it can be for new developments to access adequate water supplies when lines need to cross Area C.
+The restrictions on accessing water in and across Area C also impact the main economic sectors.
+Chapter 2 has described the impact on agricultural potential of a lack of adequate water supplies-but the shortages and expense of water also constrain the industrial sector, as the most recent World Bank Investment Climate Assessment indicates.8 The experience of the emergent city of Rawabi mentioned in chapter 2 shows how difficult it can be for new developments to access adequate water supplies when lines need to cross Area C.

-69. Wastewater treatment is affected by the restrictions on infrastructure development in Area C. There is an insufficient number of Palestinian treatment plants to handle the wastewater of the West Bank, resulting in water being treated inside Israel or in Israeli plants in the West Bank95 -- and then reused by Israel.
-The treatment costs are apparently deducted by GoI from the Palestinian tax clearances without accounting for any re-use.96 At the same time, Palestinians have to purchase water from the Israeli water company Mekorot to help satisfy their water requirements -- in 2012, 51 MCM for a total cost of around USD 37 million97.
+Wastewater treatment is affected by the restrictions on infrastructure development in Area C. There is an insufficient number of Palestinian treatment plants to handle the wastewater of the West Bank, resulting in water being treated inside Israel or in Israeli plants in the West Bank9-and then reused by Israel.
+The treatment costs are apparently deducted by Government of Israel (GoI) from the Palestinian tax clearances without accounting for any reuse.10 At the same time, Palestinians have to purchase water from the Israeli water company Mekorot to help satisfy their water requirements-in 2012, 51 MCM for a total cost of around USD 37 million.11